 The core tool from our suite is called TedHy.
 It represents a combination of advanced simulation, data visualization and decision management tools for hydrogen based systems modeling.
 Such systems can be an individual hydrogen refueling station as well as a large territory involving various players and pathways.
-This tool, which we still continue to develop and enhance, takes into account current and future energy needs -both public and private- on the one hand and existing energy sources and distribution infrastructure on the other hand.
+This tool, which we still continue to develop and enhance, takes into account current and future energy needs on the one hand and existing energy sources and distribution infrastructure on the other hand.
 The simulation runs under the financial constraint of mid-term economic viability.
 This modeling process allows decision makers to look at different options and eventually select a route map that provides a common platform for decision-making.

 The modeling process is highly adaptable.
-It can be applied when retrofitting an existing urban area or when designing a new program.For us, TedHy answers a set of high-level planning and design questions.
+Eventually, TedHy answers a set of high-level planning and design questions.

 Once investments are made, the focus shifts to enhancing operations and reducing costs, addressing specific challenges such as:

 - matching demand and supply, whilst both might be highly uncertain and difficult to predict

 - valorising energy grid related opportunities (ancillary services)

 - enabling the various stakeholders to access the information they need, ...

 SopHy provides end-to-end supervision over hydrogen assets embedding advanced data processing capabilities and can be extended to deliver what we call meso-SCADA functionalities, aligned with industry 4.0 philosophy.
-SopHy delivers information, decision support, and controls to ensure hydrogen delivers on its promise safely and cost efficiently.
+SopHy delivers information, decision support, and controls to ensure hydrogen meets its promise safely and cost efficiently.
 SopHy can be used to better connect with external stakeholders, such as fuel cell vehicle drivers in order to incentivize efficient behaviors, for example where and when to refuel.

 SopHy builds on IoT technologies to offer comprehensive services from the most remote network of hydrogen infrastructure.